alleystoughton/battleship/battleship-plas2014/cml-ac/README.txt

 It puts a heap image for battleship in the bin directory.

-Edit the script bin/battleship so that the variable sml is set to the full pathname of the sml executable (by default, /usr/local/bin/sml), and the variable dist is set to the full pathname of the cml-direct directory.
+Copy the BASH script bin/battleship-bash to bin/battleship, and edit bin/battleship so that the variable sml is set to the full pathname of the sml executable (by default, /usr/local/bin/sml), and the variable dist is set to the full pathname of the cml-ac directory.

 The program can be run as follows.